mgechev/blog.mgechev.com/_drafts/2017-01-17-angular-in-production.md

 }
 ```

 Based on a couple of other constraints, we came up with the **["Scalable Application Architecture"](http://blog.mgechev.com/2016/04/10/scalable-javascript-single-page-app-angular2-application-architecture/)** that I talked about on a couple of [conferences](https://www.youtube.com/watch?v=gtOPAj9_FSM).
-Although even now it is has some edges that could be polished, the entire team was happy with it.
+Although even now it has some edges that could be polished, the entire team was happy using it.
 We were able to **scale the application to about 40k SLOC (source line of code)** and didn't experience any issues with state inconsistencies, neither scalability and separation of concerns.

-The only drawback we experienced was that the architecture was a bit verbose (for state mutation you need to define an action, action creator a model method, eventually store property).
+The only drawback we experienced was that the architecture was a bit too verbose (for state change you need to define an action, action creator a model method, eventually store property).
 However, I'm not sure being explicit to this level is a bad thing.

 Anther learned lesson from our implementation is that we weren't 100% reactive all the time.
 Quite often we had code like: